-Document and understand the different coordinators based on vulnerability disclosure policy.

-Sub-function 5.1.2.2 Coordinator Engagement

-Partner with a coordinator to ensure all affected vendor PSIRTs have been notified.

-Function 5.1.3 Finder

-A finder such as a customer or third-party researcher may notify a PSIRT of a vulnerability through the channels documented in Service Area 2 Vulnerability Discovery.

-Purpose: Create an environment of collaboration and clear expectations with finders.
-Outcome: Increased trust, collaboration, and control of the disclosure with finders.

-Service 5.2 Coordination

-Where appropriate, a vendor PSIRT should make arrangements to share vulnerability information with coordinators or other vendors.
+Sub-function 5.1.2.1 Coordinator Identification Document and understand the different coordinators based on vulnerability disclosure policy.
+Sub-function 5.1.2.2 Coordinator Engagement Partner with a coordinator to ensure all affected vendor PSIRTs have been notified.
+Function 5.1.3 Finder A finder such as a customer or third-party researcher may notify a PSIRT of a vulnerability through the channels documented in Service Area 2 Vulnerability Discovery.
+Purpose Create an environment of collaboration and clear expectations with finders.
+Outcome Increased trust, collaboration and control of the disclosure with finders.
+Service 5.2 Coordination Where appropriate, a vendor PSIRT should make arrangements to share vulnerability information with coordinators or other vendors.
 They should be aware of the vulnerability handling policy of the vendor.
 Timelines for remediation and disclosure should be negotiated as soon as possible.

-Purpose: Document the vulnerabilities that were removed from the product with the remediation.

-Outcome: Clarity regarding the benefit of implementing the remedy and where to find it.

-Function 5.2.1 Bilateral Coordination

-A vendor PSIRT is responsible for maintaining communication with finders who report potential vulnerabilities.
-It is important for vendors to understand the finder's intent, agenda, and stance on vulnerabilities in general, in order to promote and facilitate a coordinated disclosure on an agreed timeline.
+Purpose Document the vulnerabilities that were removed from the product with the remediation.
+Outcome Clarity regarding the benefit of implementing the remedy and where to get it.
+Function 5.2.1 Bi-lateral Coordination and stance on vulnerabilities in general, in order to promote and facilitate a coordinated disclosure on an agreed timeline.
 PSIRTs should consider acknowledging the finders who adhere to the public disclosure.
+Purpose Create an environment of collaboration where finders know they will be taken seriously.
+Outcome Negotiated disclosure plan that honors the efforts of the finder.
+Sub-function 5.2.1.1 Report Receipt Acknowledge receipt of vulnerability report from third-party finder.
+Sub-function 5.2.1.2 Regular Updates Provide the finder with regular updates on the status of the reported vulnerability.
+Sub-function 5.2.1.3 Validation by Finder Provide the remedy to finder so they can validate it as well.
+Sub-function 5.2.1.4 Finder Acknowledgement Provide credit by acknowledging the contributions of the finder who reported the vulnerability.
+Vendor should verify with the finder that the credit is acceptable.
+Function 5.2.2 Multi-Vendor Coordination

+Figure 18: Bi-lateral Coordination A vendor PSIRT is responsible for maintaining communication with finders who report potential vulnerabilities.
+It is important for vendors to understand the finder's intent, agenda,